-The course work is designed to provide preparation in each of the NASP Domains of Practice.
+The coursework is designed to provide preparation in each of the NASP Domains of Practice.
 Any course substitutions or use of transfer credits must be approved by the School Psychology Plan faculty.
+All courses listed below are required for the degree.